acidburn0zzz/kickshaw/README.md

 # INSTALLATION

+    If you are on Arch you can get from the AUR with

+    yaourt -S kickshaw

+    or

+    packer -S kickshaw

-    A simple script is provided to build and install the program
+    A simple script is provided to build and install from source if you prefer

     git clone https://github.com/natemaia/kickshaw

     cd kickshaw/

     ./install && exit

+    A makefile is provided.
+Running 'make' then 'sudo make install' in ../kickshaw/source/ is all that's required for installation

 # IMPORTANT NOTES